Kelvinskell/pymetrics/README.md

 pymetrics is a highly configurable logging tool.
 It comes with its own configuration file, written in YAML, which can be modified to change certain behaviours of the program to suit the user's taste.
-Users can even specify a different, custom configuration file which will be consumed by the script.
+Users can even specify a different, custom configuration file which will be consumed by the program.

-A full description of the capabilities of this script will be given under the **features** section.
+A full deprogramion of the capabilities of this program will be given under the **features** section.

 **Note:** pymetrics was not built with maximum portability in mind.
 However, a great deal of effort was made to make it as portable as possible.
 What this means in practice is that this tool is specially suited to run on Unix-like systems.
-While this script will run on non-linux systems, it is likely to run into some unexpected issues - especially when handling log files.
+While this program will run on non-linux systems, it is likely to run into some unexpected issues - especially when handling log files.
 Also, collection of certain metrics will be omitted.
 This issue can be mitigated though with a little tweaking of the configuration file.